Strategies for Court

 By pleading not guilty activists stress that they believe they have committed no moral wrong.

-You may be able to give direct evidence relating to the charge against you whilst incorporating your own political statements in a form that makes them relevant to the issues of your defence.
-You can ask your lawyer about arguments that may allow you to use international law as a moral defence, call other activists or even scientists and others as ‘expert witnesses’, or use information about your protest as evidence.
+You may be able to give direct evidence relating to the charge against you whilst incorporating your own political statements in a form that makes them relevant to the issues of your defenceA formal denial of an alleged fact raised by the plea of not guilty.
+More.
+You can ask your lawyer about arguments that may allow you to use international law as a moral defenceA formal denial of an alleged fact raised by the plea of not guilty.
+More, call other activists or even scientists and others as ‘expert witnesses’, or use information about your protest as evidence.

 “with actual knowledge that a crime against humanity (or war crime or crime against peace) is being committed, and having such knowledge, was in a position to ‘shape or influence’ the policy that brings about initiation or ‘continuation’ of the crime to the extent of his ability . . . will be responsible if he could have influenced such policy and failed to do so”.